JorjaFox/library/content/posts/recaps/csi/burked.md

 ## Quotes

-**Sidle:** Interesting love bites on the chest.
+**Sara:** Interesting love bites on the chest.

 - - -

-**Sidle:** Oops!
+**Sara:** Oops!
 Watch it!
 Evidence.
 **Grissom:** Where'd you get it?
-**Sidle:** Cracker box.
+**Sara:** Cracker box.
 It was all stuck together, muckity-muck.
 I don't want to ruin any potential prints, but I saw this TV dinner commercial and it hit me.
 I'm going to put it in the freezer!

 - - -

-**Sidle:** Listen to you.
+**Sara:** Listen to you.
 Would you rather hit a home run in the fourth or the bottom of the ninth?